 Human interest stories show us the fun of life:

-Nowdays, it seems there is more opinion and pundits and fewer of the kinds of stories that grab the reader and pull them in for a personal visit.
-Local journalism has always mattered – and now, with so much of it missing, it matters even more.
+This is why local journalism has always mattered.
+The downsizing of small community newspapers has left a vast news desert and dustbowl size hole in the storytelling genre.
 Small town papers like The Leavenworth Times – a Gannett-owned paper – have had their staffs reduced so low that people have turned to each other on social media for information about their communities.

 Reporters and photographers at these local outlets brought important information to their communities.

 Finding personal stories, to me, is just part of the fascination I have with the variety of people.
 I can really relate to Anthony Bourdain’s love of people in this ways.
 His method of relating with people was food.
 Mine is with photography.

 As an example of how I work through storytelling, a photo I captured of three swans floating lazily on a small water feature in front of a funeral home – a scene I’m sure intended to bring a bit of peace to those who visited there.
 This pit-stop led to another story opportunity.
 When I asked the funeral home about the swans to get a little more background to write a caption for the photo (which was published by The Kansas City Star), they told me that they got the swans from a particular gentleman who raised exotic animals.
 He lived in Carrollton, MO.